 I gambled on a move to the Pride of Derby complex, to try on one of the lakes there for the last couple of hours.
 However, when I arrived at the gates, this was the sight that greeted me:

 I did bump into James Gould and Stu Walker (who’s been filming “Caught In The Act” and previously “Barbel Days & Ways” with Bob Roberts) during the day.
-They were barbel fishing and I conceded that this was where the smart money was on such a day.
-Why the hell had I taken those barbel rods out!
+They were barbel fishing and I conceded that barbel were where the smart money was on such a day.
+Why the hell had I left those barbel rods at home?!
 Both chaps were really friendly and I even got a flattering “It’s Andrew, isn’t it?
 I’ve read some of your stuff…” from Stu, but I then felt pretty stupid because I recognised him too, but I couldn’t quite remember where from, or what his name was.
 D’oh!

 Despite my feeling that the conditions had been ideal for barbel, I got in touch with Stu & James later and found that they had just the one fish between them all day, which didn’t show until after dark.